parisba/SAConEU19/SAConBerlin2019_presentation.md

 # Passionate people trying to improve things.

-^ But we found a community of passionate people thinking and doing things to improve the technology industry as a whole.
+^ MARS: But we found a community of passionate people thinking and doing things to improve the technology industry as a whole.

 ---